plausible/docs/docs/custom-event-goals.md

 ### My site builder does not support adding CSS classes

-If you're unable to add the classnames in your page editor (or if your CMS overrides the classname format), there's still a way for you to leverage the `tagged-events` script extension and track custom events.
+If you're unable to add the classnames in your page editor, there's still a way for you to track custom events.
 This method includes copying and pasting some JavaScript code onto your page.
 You can expand this section and follow step-by-step instructions.

 </summary>